 The Rime Center is located near the crossroads arts district and is in the heart of Kansas City.
 Like most locations in that area the Rime Center only has on street parking next to the building.
-There are two nearby parking lots.
-The first is a block just south of the center, underneath the I-35 bridge near the corner of Jefferson St and Cesar E Chavez Ave.
-The second is underneath the I-35 bridge just north of the intersection of W Pennway St and W Pennsylvania Ave.
+There is a nearby parking lots located a block just south of the center, underneath the I-35 bridge near the corner of Jefferson St and Cesar E Chavez Ave.

 We do ask that you are considerate of our neighbors and not park in front of any residential homes along Jefferson St or in the KCFD fire station’s parking lot.

 Entering the Building